 - Pulmonary embolism-blood clot to the lung.
-Signs and symptoms include: sudden or unusual increased shortness of breath, restlessness, anxious, feeling like something just isn't right, impending feeling of doom. - Leak-staple-line breakdown along the sleeve.
-Signs and symptoms include: rapid heart rate; heart feels like it is racing; left-sided chest pain or pain between shoulder blades; chronic hiccups; change in color of the fluid in your JP drain from red or pink to tan or green, or the drainage looks like coffee grounds or there are food particles in the JP drain.
+Signs and symptoms include: sudden or unusual increased shortness of breath, restlessness, anxious, feeling like something just isn't right, impending feeling of doom. - Leak-staple line breakdown along the sleeve.
+Signs and symptoms include: rapid heart rate; heart feels like it is racing to about 120 beats per minute; leftsided chest pain or pain between shoulder blades; chronic hiccups; change in JP drainage color from red or pink to tan or green, or the drainage looks like coffee grounds, or there are food particles in JP drain.